Kansas City Paraplegia Attorneys

 Every year, there are about 5,160 new cases of paraplegia.
 According to the Christopher and Dana Reeve Foundation, as well as Mayo Clinic, the most common causes of paraplegia include automobile accidents (about 40 percent), workplace accidents, sporting and recreation accidents, slips and falls (25 percent), and disease.

 If you were paralyzed in a workplace accident, you may be eligible to claim workers’ compensation benefits.
-In these cases, you do not need to prove fault, but you should adhere to all filing requirements required by your employer, the company’s insurance provider, and any other included individuals or organizations.
+In these cases, you do not need to prove fault, but you should adhere to all filing requirements of your employer, the company’s insurance provider, and any other included individuals or organizations.

 If the injury was caused due to the negligence of another individual (including auto accidents, slips and falls, premises liability, product defects, and more), you can pursue a personal injury lawsuit to hold the negligent party(s) accountable for their actions or inaction.
 In these cases, you’ll need to prove some of the following elements: